luiscoco/eShop_Tutorial-Step10_Adding_RabbitMQ/README.md

 The following code configures a set of projects (or microservices) in a .NET application using a builder pattern

-builder: This object is used to configure resources and dependencies for various projects in the application
+**builder**: This object is used to configure resources and dependencies for various projects in the application

-AddProject: Registers a new project (or microservice) with a specified name and additional configuration
+**AddProject**: Registers a new project (or microservice) with a specified name and additional configuration

 ```csharp
 var basketApi = builder.AddProject<Projects.Basket_API>("basket-api")